rest2437/express-authentication/README.md

 });
 ```

-`6` Use new instance of `LocalStrategy` inside of Passport as middleward
+`6` Use new instance of `LocalStrategy` inside of Passport as middleware

 ```js
 passport.use(STRATEGY);